End-to-End Learning on 3D Protein Structure for Interface Prediction: Related Work

 \section{Related Work}

-Transfer learning has been studied for both unsupervised pre-training and supervised training on unrelated tasks \parencite{Bengio2011, Long2015}.
-It is also closely linked to the multi-task learning literature \parencite{Liu2015}.

-Here, we focus on reviewing the application of such methods to tasks concerning biological structures such as proteins, small drug-like molecules, DNA, and RNA, for which there has been significant interest in applying machine learning methods.
-The transferrability of these methods to new and unseen tasks has typically not been investigated and has proven unsuccessful in cases where it is considered at all \parencite{Ramsundar2015}.
-Graph-based approaches have been used for deriving properties of small molecules \parencite{Kearnes2016a, Duvenaud2015c}. \textcite{Gilmer2017a} used such networks for quantum mechanical calculations.
-Another common representation for quantum mechanical calculations is based on \textcite{Behler2007a}'s symmetry functions which use manually determined Gaussian basis functions, as used in \parencite{Schutt2017c, Smith2017b}. \textcite{Gomes2017a} uses the symmetry functions for protein-ligand binding affinity prediction.
-Instead of building in invariances, \textcite{Zhang2017c} canonicalizes the coordinate frame for each atom as well as the ordering of neighbors and trains a fully connected neural network on the result to predict force field potentials and forces.
-3D convolutional networks have been used for protein-ligand binding affinity by \parencite{Ragoza2016c, Wallach2015c, Jimenez2017a}, as well as for protein fold prediction \parencite{Derevyanko2018b}, and for filling in missing amino acids \parencite{Torng2017a}.
-Transfer learning has been investigated for the task of protein folding, though this work relies on solely on protein sequence features \parencite{Wang2017}.
-Our work, in contrast to the methods described, represents the first successful application of transfer learning to atomic-level data.
+There has been significant interest in applying machine learning methods to biomolecules such as proteins, DNA, RNA, and small drug-like molecules.
+Graph-based approaches have been used for deriving properties of small molecules \parencite{Kearnes2016a, Duvenaud2015c,Gilmer2017a}, such as predicting the results of quantum mechanical calculations. \textcite{You2018a} employed graph policy networks to generate new molecules.
+Another common representation for quantum mechanical calculations is based on \textcite{Behler2007a}'s symmetry functions which use manually determined Gaussian basis functions, as in \parencite{Schutt2017c, Smith2017b}. \textcite{Gomes2017a} uses the symmetry functions for protein-ligand binding affinity prediction.
+Equivariant networks represent another recent and exciting line of work extending these symmetry functions \parencite{Thomas2018b,Kondor2018f,Weiler2018b}.
+3D convolutional networks have been used for protein-ligand binding affinity \parencite{Ragoza2016c, Wallach2015c, Jimenez2017a}, as well as for protein fold quality assessment \parencite{Derevyanko2018b}, protein structure classication \parencite{DeJesus2018}, fingerprint prediction \parencite{Kuzminykh2018}, and filling in missing amino acids \parencite{Torng2017a}. \parencite{Wang2018} use variational autoencoders to create coarse grain molecular dynamics simulations. \parencite{Cang2017} develop topology-based networks to predict biomolecular properties.
+These tasks differ substantially from protein interface prediction, however, in that they are much less data-limited.